lnxjedi/gopherbot/doc/Configuration.md

 ```yaml
 AllChannels: true
 ```
-AllowDirect indicates whether the plugin's functionality is available via direct message; if not set, the plugin inherits the DefaultAllowDirect value from the robot.
+`AllowDirect` and `DenyDirect` interact with the global value of `DefaultAllowDirect` to determine if a plugin is available via direct message.
+Plugin-level directives override the global setting, and `DenyDirect` overrides `AllowDirect` (if both are mistakenly set).
 DirectOnly indicates the plugin is ONLY available by direct message (private chat).
 To specify the channels a plugin is available in, you can list the channels explicitly or set `AllChannels` to true.
 If neither is specified, the plugin falls back to the robot's configured `DefaultChannels`.

 ### CatchAll

 ```yaml
 CatchAll: true  # default: false
 ```
-If a plugin specifies `CatchAll`, it will be called with a command of `catchall`, and the message text as an argument.
+If a plugin specifies `CatchAll`, and the robot receives a command that doesn't match a plugin, catchall plugins will be called with a command of `catchall`, and the message text as an argument.
+If configuring a catchall plugin, you should probably set `CatchAll: false` for the included `help` plugin.

 ### Users, RequireAdmin
 ```yaml